-I am nonetheless always interested in knowing what's going on in real estate, especially in my own backyard, so on Saturday I went to a real estate symposium at Cal State Los Angeles about the Revitalization of Downtown Los Angeles (DTLA).
+I am nonetheless always interested in knowing what's going on in real estate, especially in my own backyard, so on Saturday I went to a real estate symposium about the Revitalization of Downtown Los Angeles (DTLA).

 DTLA has really flourished and changed over the past 18 years from when I first moved to LA and worked Downtown to today.

 Back in 2000 when I first moved to this city, Downtown was a no man's land.
 People would drive in to work and there would be activity in DTLA from 8 am to 6 pm or so.
 As soon as 6 pm hit the city would completely empty out (well except for lawyers like me working insane hours and the homeless who called those streets home).

 Due in large part to the opening of the Staples Center, which hosts 4 sports teams and 300 events per year and functions as the major anchor, and a series of concerted efforts on the part of local business that got together with pooled resources and created Business Improvement Districts, little by little Downtown LA completely transformed.
 It went from having around 10,000 residents to close to 70,000 now.
 Restaurants, retail, and entertainment venues have sprung up everywhere.
 Major business are starting to open offices here.
 And there are several mega projects in the works now to bring exponentially more high end hotels, apartments, retail space, and office space to the city.

 The developers and brokers who were on the panel at the symposium were mostly really happy about what's happening in DTLA, though there was a lot of grumbling under their breath about the increasing number of fees and regulations facing developers and landlords in this city.